Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization: Hopping conductivity in quasicrystals

 which decreases with the temperature.
 The resulting hopping conductivity is proportional to $\left(\frac{T}{T_0}\right)^{\phi/D}$, where $T_0 = (k_B \rho(E_F))^{-1}$ is a temperature scale determined by the DOS at the Fermi energy, which can be quite low due to the presence of a pseudogap.
 Eliminating $T_0$ in this expression, one concludes that the ratio of conductivities at two temperatures $T_1$ and $T_2$ within this temperature regime, is

 This power law VRH hopping conductivity $\sigma_{VRH}(T)$ can be expected in samples which are disordered enough that $\gamma$ is large.
 If they are localized states, the necessary condition is that the localization length $\xi_{\rm loc}$ be larger than the most probable hopping distance $R_{mp}$ at the temperature $T$.
 However, when $T$ is lowered, such that $R_{mp}$ becomes larger than $\xi_{\rm loc}$, the standard exponential Mott VRH conductivity formula $\sigma^{Mott}_{VRH}\sim \exp[-(T_0/T)^{1/4}]$ should hold.
 We thus predict that, for disordered samples where $\xi_{\rm loc}$ is large, one should see a crossover between power law and exponential dependence when $T$ decreases, as sketched in Fig.~\ref{fig.conduct}.
 This type of crossover is in fact seen for the most highly resistive (quench cooled, polygrain) samples of AlPdRe measured in \cite{sarkar}.
-We should add that, contrarily to some proposals in the literature \cite{janot} the hopping mechanism we have described here is $not$ expected to apply for less disordered/more conducting quasicrystals such as single grain AlPdRe, where states -- even though multifractal -- would not decay rapidly enough to justify the use of the VRH argument.
+We should add that the power law hopping mechanism we have described here is $not$ expected to apply for perfect quasicrystals contrarily to some proposals in the literature \cite{janot}.
+The reason is clear: in a pure quasicrystal, the multifractal states are in general {\it{not}} localized around any particular position, and the notion of most probable hopping distance is undefined.